-If you are doing morning shift from Monday to Friday you won’t get any supplements.
-From evening shifts and weekends, works get supplements.
+If you are doing the morning shift from Monday to Friday you won’t get any supplements.
+From evening shifts and weekends, workers get supplements.
 And of course, the salary is affected by your experience.
 Also, your employer affects your salary.

-Here’s is a bar chart where registered nurses entry-level salaries and average wages are compared between the Nordic countries.
+Here’s a bar chart where registered nurse’s entry-level salaries and average wages are compared between the Nordic countries.

 That’s all about nursing in Finland and salaries.
 Next up, I’m going to tell you how can foreigners study nursing in Finland.